future housing market

 What Factors Influence Mortgage Rates?

 Several key ingredients go into the mortgage rate “soup.”
 Understanding these can demystify why rates move the way they do.
 The most impactful factors include the Federal Reserve’s monetary policy, inflation rates, the overall health of the U.S. economy, and global economic stability.
+Recent supply chain improvements and moderating energy prices have provided some tailwinds, but geopolitical risks remain a wildcard.

 Your personal financial situation also plays a massive role.
 Your credit score, debt-to-income ratio, and the size of your down payment are critical components that lenders consider.
 A higher credit score and lower DTI generally translate to a better rate offer.
+For instance, a borrower with excellent credit (780+) might see offers several basis points lower than someone with good credit (700-779).

 How Will Inflation Impact Mortgage Rates in 2026?